PAPIsdotio/global-2018/cfp-guidelines.md

 - Exciting and innovative ML use cases
 - Hands-on tutorials that teach a specific and valuable skill

 We’re looking for a diverse and creative line-up of speakers, preferably with experience in public speaking.
-We invite them to submit proposals of **20' long,  non-commercial presentations** (5' for Lightning Talks). _(Note: we also have a very limited number of sponsored speaking slots — [contact us](mailto:sponsoring@papis.io) for more information on how to secure one.)_
+We invite them to submit proposals of **20' long, non-commercial presentations** (5' for Lightning Talks). _(Note: we also have a very limited number of sponsored speaking slots — [contact the sponsorship team](mailto:sponsoring@papis.io) for more information on how to secure one.)_

 ### Papers

 We welcome technical papers, industrial experience reports, review papers and research papers.
-They should be submitted along with presentation proposals (papers are not required to be accepted to present, but very much encouraged!).
-Papers presented at PAPIs are published in [Proceedings of Machine Learning Research](http://proceedings.mlr.press/).
+While submitting a paper is no requirement to be accepted to present at PAPIs, we highly encourage authors to take the time to share their work in this format as well.
+Papers presented at PAPIs are published in **[Proceedings of Machine Learning Research](http://proceedings.mlr.press/)**.
+Get more information about the submission process [here](https://github.com/PAPIsdotio/general/blob/master/cfp-tips-rules.md).

 ### Startups

 PAPIs hosts the world's 1st startup competition where participants are judged by an AI on stage — not a human jury.
 We're looking for new startups that have AI / ML at their core.
 Selected startups will be able to present and exhibit at the conference.
-Applications should be made via a [separate platform](https://docs.google.com/forms/d/e/1FAIpQLScnnDQmDfxLFQBMnKRMlIxXQQZFjBKquhVsexgWxtEMxdishQ/viewform).
+Applications should be made via a separate platform (To Be Announced).

 ## Tips and rules